Both sides previous revisionPrevious revisionNext revision | Previous revision |

 <code> | <code> |

-real unit_cap 1e-15 | real unit_dev 1e-15 |
+real delay 500e-12 | real unit_dev 1e-15 |

 </code> | </code> |

-This value is used to specify the size of the unit capacitor used for explicit capacitors specified in the ''prs'' sublanguage.
-If unspecified, it is taken to be 1fF. | This value is used to specify the size of the unit device parameter used for explicit devices specified in the ''prs'' sublanguage.
+This parameter is used to convert delay units specified in timing constraints to actual time (in seconds).
+If unspecified, this is taken to be ''lambda'' divided by thousand, which is the standard rule of thumb for FO4 delay (assuming that ''lambda'' is half the feature size). | This value is used to specify the size of the unit device parameter used for explicit devices specified in the ''prs'' sublanguage.
 If unspecified, it is taken to be 10<sup>-15</sup>.
 This is normally used for capacitors. |

 | |